-The City of Ottawa’s Backflow Prevention Program protects drinking water quality by ensuring the appropriate installation and inspection of devices that prevent contaminated water from flowing back into the City’s water distribution system, as required under Schedule "I" of City of Ottawa Water By-Law, as amended.
+The City of Ottawa’s Backflow Prevention Program protects drinking water quality by ensuring the appropriate installation and inspection of devices that prevent contaminated water from flowing back into the City’s water distribution system, as required under Schedule "I" of the City of Ottawa's Water By-Law, as amended.
 The program supports compliance with the highest industry drinking water protection standards to ensure public safety and the long-term safety of our shared water resource.

 Backflow prevention programs are currently in place in numerous Ontario municipalities, including Toronto, Hamilton, London, Markham, Halton Region and Waterloo.